Lương Xuân Trường: Youth

 Xuân Trường represented U-19 team in all of their competitions throughout 2013 to 2014 such as: 2014 AFC U-19 Championship qualification where his team came out as Group F winner after they shockingly beat Australia U-19 (5-1), 2014 AFF U-19 Youth Championship where they finished second, and 2014 AFC U-19 Championship.

-Vietnam under-23

-In February 2015, Xuân Trường was called up to Vietnam U-23 training camp for 2016 AFC U-23 Championship qualification but was returned to his club later as the injury he suffered prior the training camp was much more serious than expected.
+In February 2015, Xuân Trường was called up to Vietnam U-23 training camp for 2016 AFC U-23 Championship qualification but he was returned to his club later as the injury he suffered prior the training camp was much more serious than expected.